 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Alison Michie: Transportation of macromolecules between the nucleus and cytoplasm is often deregulated in cancer cells.
+Mislocalization of tumor suppressor proteins has been implicated in the progression of hematological malignancies.
+Developing techniques to investigate these events is essential to gain a deeper understanding of CLL pathogenesis and aid in the development of novel therapies.

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Alison Michie: This protocol provides a fast and efficient method for generating nuclear and cytoplasmic fractions from primary CLL cells.
+These fractions can be used in downstream assays including enzyme activities, proteomics analysis and/or Western blotting.

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.